Slalom-Consulting/tap-ms-graph/README.md

 `tap-ms-graph` is a Singer tap for MSGraph.

-Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.
+Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps and the [Microsoft Graph API reference](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0&preserve-view=true).

 <!--